HPCarey/hokkaido-tours2/README.md

 ## Testing
   8.1 code validation
   8.2 test cases (user story based with screenshots) 8.3 fixed bugs
-   8.4 supported screens and browsers
+  8.4 supported screens and

 ### User Stories
 * As a visiting user, I want a quick, general intorduction to the topics.
 * As a user, I want to be able to easily navigate to the section with the information I am seeking.
 * As a user, I want to have learned something about the topic for which I visited the website.
 * As a user, I want to be given navigation links to other resources that go more in depth on the topic that interests me most.
 * As a user, I want the opportunity to connect with like-minded people and to become part of a community.

 ## Deployment
 9.1 via gitpod